resolritter/library/readme.md

 # How it works

-A high-level tour of how everything comes together.

 ## Nomenclature <a name="nomenclature"></a>

-Entity is conceptualized as what you would expect from a DB entity in the traditional sense ([source](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model)).
+Entity refers to an entity in traditional sense ([source](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model)).
 For this implementation, entities map 1-to-1 with actors, i.e. the Book *actor* handles all messages related to the Book *entity*.

-Resource simply is the entity (which is the data representation) as a "controller" (which offers API functionality for a certain entity); the name for such concept was popularized by the [Rails](https://guides.rubyonrails.org/routing.html#resource-routing-the-rails-default) framework.
+Resource simply is the entity (which is the data representation) as a "controller" (which offers API functionality for a certain entity); the concept was popularized by the [Rails](https://guides.rubyonrails.org/routing.html#resource-routing-the-rails-default) framework.

 ## entities <a name="entities-crate"></a>

-The most basic and decoupled crate which primarily hosts the data-centric aspects of the application ([source](https://github.com/resolritter/library/blob/master/entities/src/data.rs)), hence the name "entities".
-The structures follow a naming pattern which is enforced by the macros, as it'll be told in the following sections.
+A crate which primarily hosts the data-centric aspects of the application, hence the name "entities".
+The structures' ([source](https://github.com/resolritter/library/blob/master/entities/src/data.rs)) names follow a pattern dictated by the macros, as it'll be shown in the following sections.

 ## actor_msg_resources <a name="actor_msg_resources"></a>

 The **actor_msg_resources** ([source](https://github.com/resolritter/library/blob/c7214bd8e32d39a025538be6f81ff574ef6eb296/actor_msg_resources/src/lib.rs#L108) and [usage](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/server/src/messages.rs#L11)) macro has the following roles

-1. Wrap messages in a default structure for all actors across the system.
+1. Wrap messages in a default structure which carries useful values along with the message's content (for instance, a reference to the database pool).

 2. Generate enum wrappers for the all message types.

-3. Define an OnceCell which is named after the actor's name capitalized (e.g. `Book` would turn into `BOOK`).
-This cell will be later initialized with an empty RwLock when the app starts ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/server/src/main.rs#L174)).
-Its lock will be filled with a channel to the specific actor when it is spawned ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L118)). <a name="once-cell-mention"></a>
+3. Define a `OnceCell` named after the actor's name capitalized (e.g. `BOOK` for the Book actor).
+This cell will be initialized to an empty RwLock when the app is set up ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/server/src/main.rs#L174)) and later replaced with a channel to the actors when they're spawned ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L118)). <a name="once-cell-mention"></a>

-Relevantly, this macro enforces a predictable naming convention for messages.
+By virtue of code generation, this macro enforces a predictable naming convention for messages.
 For instance, the following

 `actor_msg_resources::generate!(User, [(Login, User)])`